 Take the blog niche that you’re thinking about and come up with 5–10 keyword phrases or blog topics within that niche that you would write about.
 So, if we wanted to start a blog about playing guitar you might choose keywords like “best guitar books,” “how to play guitar,” “beginner guitar chords,” “what guitar should I buy,” and so on.

 Keep in mind too, that some of the new AI writing tools on the market these days can provide a lot of help in the ideation, research & writing process for your new blog.
-We built RightBlogger to be the all-in-one AI content creation platform for bloggers.
+We built RightBlogger to be the all-in-one AI content creation platform for bloggers and I also have a free paragraph rewriter tool you can try out here on my blog—in addition to more free AI tools coming soon.

 Now, let’s do a little keyword research.
 Enter one of those keywords from above into your Google search.
 If there are tens of millions (or more) results, that’s a pretty strong indicator that people care about this specific topic.
 But to be extra sure, I use my very own free keyword research tool to check the Monthly Search Volume (how many people are searching for this term each month).